Friday, December 30, 2016

 We settled in at a table out front to listen to live music and chat.
 Around 3 p.m., we decided we better high tail it to Burnet - we had another pick-up party to attend at Torr Na Loch.

-We got there in time to find it PACKED as it was cold outside, so no one was really hanging out on the patio.
+We got there in time to find it packed it was cold outside, so no one was really hanging out on the patio.
 We did a short tasting and tried some BBQ turkey meatballs, and some chocolate crinkle cookies, but the main star of our show was this white wine sangria.
 They flavored it with rosemary sprigs and cranberries and it was delightful.

-We got home around 6, popped some chicken in the oven, opened another bottle of wine, and socialized until 9 p.m. at which point Carol and I both were ready to call it a day, as she had to drive back to Houston the next day and I had to work.
+We got home around 6, popped some chicken in the oven and socialized until 9 p.m. at which point Carol and I both were ready to call it a day, as she had to drive back to Houston the next day and I had to work.
+But it was all worth it for fun Girl time together!

 Monday, December 26, 2016